Maintaining your portable generator to avoid overload is critical to keeping expensive appliances from being damaged.

 3. Reduced life

-A burnt-out alternator and damage to other componenets of the generator will shorten the life of the generator… and the appliances attached to it.
+A burnt-out alternator and damage to other components of the generator will shorten the life of the generator… and the appliances attached to it.

 Nothing Plugged In; How Can It Be Overloaded?